 16.7 The adhesive is mixed in a suitable container using potable water and a high power drill and mixer spiral to create a paste-like mortar, whilst ensuring there are no lumps in the mixed material.
-The boards are positioned on the starter track and bonded to the wall by applying the approved adhesive to the boards using the strip and dot method or full surface application.
-A circumferential strip of adhesive at least 5 to 10 cm wide is applied to the boards.
-Three evenly distributed patches of adhesive 5 to 10 cm in diameter are then applied to the boards so that an adhesive surface of at least 50% is achieved (see Figure 3).
-The insulation board should be immediately placed on the substrate and pressed into place.
+The slabs are positioned on the starter track and bonded to the wall by applying the approved adhesive to the slabs using the strip and dot method or full surface application.
+A circumferential strip of adhesive at least 5 to 10 cm wide is applied to the slabs.
+Three evenly distributed patches of adhesive 5 to 10 cm in diameter are then applied to the slabs so that an adhesive surface of at least 50% is achieved.
+The insulation slab should be immediately placed on the substrate and pressed into place.

-16.8 Subsequent rows of boards are positioned so that the vertical board joints are staggered and overlapped at the building corners.
+16.8 Subsequent rows of slabs are positioned so that the vertical slab joints are staggered and overlapped at the building corners.

-16.9 Care must be taken to ensure that all board edges are butted tightly together, and alignment is checked as work proceeds.
+16.9 Care must be taken to ensure that all slab edges are butted tightly together, and alignment is checked as work proceeds.
 Gaps must be filled with strips of the insulation material.